jeffreysbrother/imagemin-test/README.md

 ##Notes##

-There are currently two main branches to this repo: **Master** and **only-images**.
-The former contains a few Grunt plugins, while the latter contains only grunt-contrib-imagemin.
+There are two branches in this repo: **Master** and **only-images**.
+The former is meant to test multiple Grunt plugins, while the latter is meant to test (primarily) grunt-contrib-imagemin.

 ##Project Organization and What to Expect##